-Best Coffee for French Press: C’est la VieCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!
+Best Coffee for French Press: C’est Si BonCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Although there are lots of different coffee brewing methods to be tried, the French press method of making a cup of Joe is still a firm favorite in many households.
 In fact, many die-hard coffee aficionados maintain that you can’t get the best flavor from your beans through any other method of brewing.